EU's Moscovici: EU prepared for all scenarios after Greek vote

 “Whatever is the choice of the Greek people, we have answers,” Moscovici said.
 “We are not facing the danger of Grexit or any kind of danger.”

-“The commitments of the Greek government are the commitments of the country and that pacta sunt servanda (agreements must be honored),” he said.
+“The commitments of the Greek government are the commitments of the country and that pacta sunt servanda (agreements must be honoured),” he said.
+(Reporting By Jan Strupczewski; editing by Philip Blenkinsop)